MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ### 7. Example of results obtained from MVP

 #### 7.1.
 QQ plots
+**Add some sample plots when script is final**
 #### 7.2.
 Manhattan plots (association strength between individual loci and the studied phenotype)
+**Add some sample plots when script is final**
 #### 7.3.
 Filtering significant SNPs from the analysis
+**Does the presence of this requirement in the assignment instructions mean we need to filter the genotype file as a final step of the pipeline ?**
 ---

 ### 8. Interpretation of results